-The GCCN goal is the development of Galway as the leading city for social enterprise in Ireland with implementation and mainstreaming of good models of social enterprise.
-A city where there is planning by design to protect the city, with Integrated, sustainable and universally accessible social and economic development.
-A city that recognises and builds existing potential in a broad range of sectors and prioritises indigenous, local enterprise that builds local resilience.
+The goal is of Galway as the leading city for social enterprise in Ireland16 with implementation and mainstreaming of good models of social enterprise which place social justice and participatory democracy at their core.
+A city where there is planning by design to protect the city, with integrated, sustainable, and universally accessible social development and community wealth building leaving no one behind.
+A city that recognises and builds existing potential in a broad range of sectors and prioritises indigenous, local enterprise that builds local resilience, sustainability, and the circular economy towards the development of a 15-minute city.